Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering: Gradient Shaping ( )

-Consider a typical adversarial training, which adds a new augmented data point $(x_{new},y)$ w.r.t the original training data point $(x,y)$, where $x_{new} = x + c\cdot \epsilon$ with $\epsilon$ being a white noise (normally or uniformly distributed), and keeps the label of $(x,y)$.
-While this adversarial training enhances the robustness of the entire input, intuitively, it also can be leveraged to improve trigger robustness by adding noise to the trigger while retaining the intended target label.
-However, our objective is to weaken the trigger robustness on its attached inputs.
+Consider a typical data augmentation training, which adds a new augmented data point $(x_{new},y)$ w.r.t the original training data point $(x,y)$, where $x_{new} = x + c\cdot \epsilon$ with $\epsilon$ being a white noise (normally or uniformly distributed), and keeps the label of $(x,y)$.
+While this augmentation training enhances the robustness of the entire input, intuitively, it also can be leveraged to improve trigger effective radius by adding noise to the trigger while retaining the intended target label.
+However, our objective is to reduce the trigger effective radius on its attached inputs.
 For this purpose, we develop a \textit{gradient shaping} technique.
-Specifically, we consider two types of triggers, fixed triggers, and sample-specific triggers.
+The primary goal of gradient shaping is to make the backdoor trigger more sensitive to perturbations, thus increasing its stealthiness and making it harder to detect using gradient-based trigger inversion methods.
+By adding a controlled amount of noise specifically to the trigger region in the poisoned training data and adjusting the corresponding labels, we aim to create a steeper decision boundary around the trigger-inserted inputs, which would hinder the effectiveness of trigger inversion techniques.

-For a given poisoning data point $(x,y)$ where $y$ is the target class, we add a white noise $\epsilon$ only on the trigger: $x_{new} = \{x_{new}^{(i)} = x^{(i)} + c \cdot \epsilon | M^{(i)} \neq 0\}$, where $c$ is a hyper-parameter to control the magnitude of the added noise.
-Unlike robust training, we label $x_{new}$ as the source class instead of the target class assigned to noise-free poisoning data.
-An example of how \ourmethod{} works is presented by Fig.\ref{fig:CODA poisoning}.
+For a given poisoning data point $(x,y)$ where $y$ is the target class, we add white noise $\epsilon$ only on the trigger: $x_{\textit{enhance}} = x + c \cdot \epsilon \odot \boldsymbol{M}$, where $c$ is a hyper-parameter to control the magnitude of the added noise, $\odot$ denotes element-wise multiplication, and $\boldsymbol{M}$ is a mask matrix of the same dimensions as $x$, with elements set to 1 only at the trigger positions and 0 elsewhere.
+By doing this, we only add noise at the trigger positions.
+Unlike augmentation training, we label $x_{\textit{enhance}}$ as the source class instead of the target class assigned to noise-free poisoning data.
+An example of how \ourmethod{} works is presented in Fig.\ref{fig:CODA poisoning}.
+Ideally, \ourmethod{} aims to generate a corresponding $x_{\textit{enhance}}$ for each poisoning data point $x$ and include $x_{\textit{enhance}}$ in the poisoning dataset as well.
+However, doing so would increase the poisoning injection rate.
+To address this, we only apply this augmentation to a subset of poisoning data points instead of all of them.
+We define the ratio of poisoning data points subjected to augmentation as the enhancement rate $\beta$.
+Note that the noise added to the trigger on each trigger-inserted sample is independently and identically distributed (iid), hence unique.
+This approach facilitates the sharpening of the trigger's gradient in various directions.

+Typically, an enhancement rate of $10\%$ is sufficient to improve the performance of \ourmethod{}.
+Larger enhancement rates do not necessarily lead to further improvement in the performance of \ourmethod{}.
+The influence of the enhancement rate on the performance of \ourmethod{} will be discussed in Section~\ref{subsec:Impact of enhancement rate}.